 I believe in the importance of truly “seeing” kids as they are and supporting their unique exploration of what they want in life and in themselves.
 Parents provide love, fun, strength, and honesty.
 Protection is not shielding and scaring, but gently informing and inviting empowerment.
 As a child psychologist, I support authoritative vigilance, yes, but not stifling shame.

 I believe that failure is necessary to learn and anxiety signals opportunity.
-Parental instinct with an awareness of child psychology and development gives us the road maps to guide kids into resilience using GKIS child psychology programs.
+Parental instinct with an awareness of child psychology and development give us the road maps to guide kids into resilience.

 I believe that screens are an essential part of childhood now.
 Kids have embraced it, so parents need to get braver and accept tech with agreeable curiosity rather than frightened resistance.